buzzjmd/mypy/notes.md

 ```
 $ pipenv --rm
 ```
-and delete the egg-info in src, and the pip* files and pyproject.toml
+and delete the egg-info in src, and the files Pipfile, Pipfile.lock and pyproject.toml